ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 You can remember which is which because counterclockwise / positive is also the direction that positive radians go, by convention.
 This is arbitrary, and we could have defined it the other way.
 If you just want the unsigned area of a region, you can always take the absolute value of this, so the signed area is strictly more powerful than the unsigned version.

 Signed areas are useful because they are better-behaved than regular areas in several ways.
-The signed area of a shapes is preserved under any decomposition into component shapes, with negatively-oriented components subtracting from the total area:
+The signed area of a shape is preserved under any decomposition into component shapes, with negatively-oriented components subtracting from the total area:

 {% include image.html filename="2018-08-06/04-subtraction.svg" width="500px" %}